Although there is still much to be discovered, nutrition and chronic disease management may have a closer relationship than you think.

 Stick to the facts

 Resist the urge to spread anecdotal accounts or sensational misinformation.
-Just like politics and religion, it seems that everyone has differing opinions on diet and nutrition.
+Just like politics and religion, it seems that everyone has different opinions on diet and nutrition.
 Don’t make the conversation a battlefield.
 Simply use evidence-based nutrition principles when you share information.

 Model good behavior